i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 5. Those five segment lines light up, and your 7-segment display shows a perfect, glowing **3**.

 **Lesson Summary:**
-By connecting your decoder and encoder, you’ve built a complete translation pipeline from binary input to human-readable output—a huge leap in making your computer interactive!
+By connecting your decoder and encoder, you’ve built a complete translation pipeline from binary input to human-readable output.
+This is a huge leap in making your computer interactive!

 > **PLACEHOLDER:** Insert photo or diagram of the final connected system, showing a number displayed.**